Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Optical Rails: Challenges and Opportunities

-We find that the windows are on the order of milliseconds.
-We plot the CDF of the window sizes and categorize the windows according to the total traffic volume in $comm_j$ (communication after the window) in Figure~\ref{fig:window}(a,b) for the first workload.
-Our observation is that more than 75\% of the windows are over 1ms long and are similar in size across rails.
-And the biggest traffic volume (\reducescatter) is preceded by the largest window (1000ms in average).
-As the workload scale increases with larger parallelism groups and model sizes in Figure~\ref{fig:window}(c), the average window size decreases due to longer communication operations which leads to delayed start of windows and more communication operations from a more dense model compute graph, but overall the average duration stays above 1ms.
+We find that reconfiguration windows are typically millisecond-scale.
+Figure~\ref{fig:window}(a,b) plots the CDF of window durations for the first workload and groups windows by the traffic volume of the following communication operation $comm_j$.
+More than 75\% of windows are longer than 1\,ms, and the distributions are similar across rails.
+The highest-volume operation, \reducescatter, is preceded by the longest windows, averaging roughly 1,000\,ms. For the workloads in Figure~\ref{fig:window}(c), the median window duration \rev{changes} because of varying collective sizes and different parallelism configurations.
+Even so, the median duration remains above 1\,ms. \del{the average window duraction decrease because longer communication operations delay the start of subsequent windows and denser model compute graphs introduce more communication operations.
+Even so, the average duration remains above 1\,ms.}

+To understand the window duration in larger deployments, we simulate a frontier-scale workload under strong scaling, with a large global batch during frontier model pre-training (GPT-style~\cite{man2025stage}, PP=4, TP=32, global batch size 15,360, sequence length 4096~\cite{liu2024deepseek}, 96 layers, hidden dimension 8192) on B200 architecture using ASTRA-sim~\cite{astrasim} (Figure~\ref{fig:window}(d)).
+Compared to previous experiments, the larger local batches increase computation load, lengthening the windows.
+The window size decreases under strong scaling: the median window duration falls from 187\,ms at 2,048 GPUs to 23.9\,ms at 16,384 GPUs.
+We further estimate and plot the GPU utilization (fraction of time spent on computation), assuming network reconfiguration is performed at the beginning of each window in Figure~\ref{fig:sim_util_window}:

-For general workloads, the number of windows in one iteration can be determined by Eq. \ref{eq:wndcnt} (assuming FSDP is used, and TP domain does not exceed scale-up).
-Using the training configurations reported by~\cite{chu2025scaling}, there are 127 windows over one Llama3.1-405B training iteration, approximately 20 seconds with 1k H100s ($\approx 6$ windows/second)~\cite{nvidia2025llama31_405b_dgxc}.
+Here, $T_{\mathit{non\_overlap\_comm}}$ is the non-overlapped communication time, $T_{\mathit{reconfig}}$ is the reconfiguration latency, and $T_{\mathit{window},i}$ is the duration for window $i$.
+Utilization is flat while the reconfiguration latency stays below most of the windows and degrades due to slower switches or larger deployments.
+With fast OCSes ($T_{\mathit{reconfig}}<10$\,ms)~\cite{sipac,neye}, the GPU utilization remains high for frontier model training.
+Additional results for smaller batch sizes (\eg 3,072 used in the initial pre-training phase~\cite{liu2024deepseek}) are included in Appendix~\S\ref{sec:window-batch}.
+For general workloads, the number of windows in one iteration can be determined by Equation~\ref{eq:wndcnt}, assuming FSDP is used and the TP domain does not exceed scale-up.
+In the equation, $n_{\text{layer}}$ is the number of model layers, $n_{\text{microbatch}}$ is the number of microbatches per global batch, and $PP$ is the pipeline parallel degree. \del{Using the training configurations reported by~\cite{chu2025scaling}, there are 127 windows over one Llama3.1-405B training iteration, approximately 20 seconds with 1k H100s ($\approx 6$ windows/second)~\cite{nvidia2025llama31_405b_dgxc}.}